manwestc/manwestc.github.io/_pages/about.md

 I highlight my participation in a social development project in Peru, where we contributed to education in educational robotics and Scratch programming for more than 2000 children aged 8 to 15 in vulnerable areas.

+---

-### **Research Interests**
+## 🎓 **Research Interests**
-- Artificial Intelligence and computational architectures (Fog Computing)
+- Artificial Intelligence and Data Science.
-- Data science, pattern recognition, and computer vision.
+- Pattern Recognition and Computer Vision.
+- Transform Tabular Data into Synthetic Images
 - Development of Hybrid Neural Networks with **synthetic images** using the Python library [**TINTOlib**](https://tintolib.readthedocs.io/en/latest/tinto.html){:target="_blank"}.
 - Implementation of the **TINTO** method, an innovative conversion of tabular data into synthetic images, available on [GitHub](https://github.com/oeg-upm/TINTO){:target="_blank"}.

 🗣️ I have delivered multiple seminars on AI and TINTOlib in Spain and America.

+---

 ## 📊 **Scientific Production**

-### **Publications and Conferences**
-- 23 articles in indexed impact journals.
+- 25 articles published in peer-reviewed journals
-- 8 international conferences.
+- 7 presentations (4 indexed in Scopus) and 1 tutorial in international conferences
-- 2 IEEE robotics competitions, achieving 3rd place.
+- 2 participations in IEEE international robotics competitions, achieving 3rd place
-- 1 utility model patent.
+- 1 utility model patent
-- 2 software registrations.
+- 2 software copyright registrations
-- 1 academic book.
+- 1 academic book and 1 book chapter
-- 2 book chapters.
+- 5 Master's theses and 6 Bachelor's theses supervised